BroadbandForum/usp-test/index.md

 <h4 id="purpose-157">Purpose</h4>
 <p>The purpose of this test is to ensure the EUT can handle the manual adding of a new Controller.</p>
 <h4 id="functionality-tags-77">Functionality Tags</h4>
-<p>Conditional Mandatory (supports Controller:1 profile with the ability to create instances of the Device.LocalAgent.Controller. object)</p>
+<p>Conditional Mandatory (supports Controller:1 profile with the ability to create instances of the Device.LocalAgent.Controller. object, supports SendOnBoardRequest())</p>
 <h4 id="test-setup-157">Test Setup</h4>
 <ol type="1">
 <li>Ensure that the EUT and test equipment have the necessary information to send and receive USP Records to each other.</li>